 Very few children have died from COVID-19, said Ben Alaya, but there have been major psychosocial effects on children.
 “They used to do a lot of social activities, going to the movies, cultural events.
 But that is all restricted now.
 Now they’re [at home] on their computers, connected on social media, with real-life interactions minimized.
 This affects them — they need social interaction.”

-The foremost challenge in managing the government’s pandemic response in Tunisia, Ben Alaya said, is encouraging people to stay vigilant.
+The foremost challenge in managing the government’s fight against coronavirus in Tunisia, Ben Alaya said, is encouraging people to stay vigilant.
 “After the first wave, we’ve experienced a long, drawn-out period where [Tunisians] have had to take health measures against COVID and can’t live their normal lives.
 This has caused pandemic fatigue,” she said, noting that some in Tunisia have begun to give up the health measures.
 “There has been a lot of misinformation around COVID-19.
 To keep citizens up to date with emerging scientific evidence was not easy.”

 The #1 challenge in the fight to end the pandemic: encouraging people to stay vigilant